 If you have experienced trauma or violence, you are not alone.
-It is estimated that 79% of women living with HIV in Canada have experienced a form of trauma or violence.11 This is 13 times higher than among all women in Canada.12 Therefore, it is recommended for care providers to practice trauma- and violence-aware care with all women living with HIV.
-Trauma- and violence-aware care is an approach to health care in which care providers understand the impacts that trauma and violence can have on one's physical, mental and emotional health and wellbeing.
+It is estimated that 79% of women living with HIV in Canada have experienced a form of trauma or violence.
+This is 13 times higher than among all women in Canada.
+Therefore, it is recommended for care providers to practice trauma- and violence-aware care with all women living with HIV.
+Trauma- and violence-aware care is an approach to health care in which care providers understand how common trauma and violence are and the impacts that trauma and violence can have on one's physical, mental and emotional health and wellbeing.
 Trauma- and violence-aware care acknowledges all forms of violence.
 It aims to provide women living with HIV with a safe space and to equalize the power imbalances that can exist in care provider-client relationships.
-Trauma- and violence-aware care acknowledges women living with HIV as equal experts in their care and respects their priorities and preferences.13
+Trauma- and violence-aware care acknowledges women living with HIV as equal experts in their care and respects their priorities and preferences.
+Trauma can be ongoing, and reactions to trauma can be different across individuals.
+But there is help.
+There are steps that you can take to recognize and heal fro trauma.